 Additionally, the rector of a public HEI is required to hold at least a doctoral degree and may not reach the age of 70 until the starting date of the term of office.
 The statutes of public and non-public HEIs may specify additional requirements.

-The rector of a public HEI is elected by the electoral college, and candidates are put forward by the council after consultation with the senate.
+The rector of a public HEI is elected by the electoral college, by an absolute majority vote, from among candidates put forward by the council after consultation with the senate.
 The composition and procedure for the election of college members, whose term of office is 4 years, are laid down in the statutes of an HEI.
-However, pursuant to the national legislation, students and doctoral students should represent at least 20% of college members, and the rector is elected by an absolute majority of votes.
+However, pursuant to the national legislation, students and doctoral students should represent at least 20% of college members.
+The number of students and doctoral students is calculated in proportion to the number of students in these two groups at the HEI, but each group must have at least one representative.

 The rector may be dismissed by the electoral college with at least a 3/4 majority of votes, and at least 2/3 of the college membership present.
 A motion to dismiss the rector may be submitted by the senate (a resolution adopted by at least 1/2 of its statutory membership) or the council (a resolution adopted with at least 1/2 of its membership present).